 Substance abuse causes accidents at work, but that’s just the beginning.
 The problems caused by abusing substances at work could be a lot more serious.
 So how do you know if your addiction is holding you back?
 Here are some signs that’ll provide the much-needed answers.

 If You’re Late for Work a Lot, Addiction is Holding Back Your Career

 You’ve partied all night, and now you have to drag your sorry self to work.
 You come to work late, and people notice.
 Being late every once in a while is unavoidable.
 However, being late every other day because of last night’s activities could cause you to lose your job quickly.

 Regular bouts of Monday Morning Flu are a sure indicator that your addiction is holding you back at work.

 It doesn’t take a lot of absences to identify that you need help fast.
 You’re about to lose another job – and the rent is due.

-A sure sign that your substance abuse is affecting your workplace performance.
+Difficulty with remembering directions is a sure sign that your substance abuse is affecting your workplace performance.

 Whether you’ve just noticed that addiction is holding back your career, or you’ve been hiding that secret for a long time, get help now.

 At Hawaii Island Recovery (HIR), you’ll discover coping skills that’ll help eliminate addictive behaviors.
 Located on the beautiful Island, we can get you moving up that ladder to success once again.

 If addiction is holding back your career, It’s time to work smarter without the use of intoxicants.
 That’s how you reach success at work.